There are several common scams in Shanghai targeting foreigners to be aware of.

 If you become a crime victim we generally recommend that you should not attempt to fend off the attacker as this increases the likelihood of violence being used.
 Demands to hand over your passport, car keys, phone or money should be complied with.

-This is another common Chinese scam that International SOS is aware of.
+These are two very common scams in Shanghai that International SOS is aware of.

 Two local women claiming to be university students approached a Swedish man on Nanjing Road and enquired whether they could show him around the city to practise their English.
 He agreed.